At the beginning of Betty Smith’s A Tree Grows in Brooklyn, Francie Nolan gazes at the tree in her yard and recalls lines of poetry learned in school:

 Stand like the Druids of old… (From H.W.
 Longfellow’s Introduction to Evangeline)

-I’ve been thinking about trees, and the hope they represent, this week.
+To Francie, her tree is hope, for “no matter where its seed fell, it made a tree which struggled to reach the sky.”I’ve been thinking about trees, and the hope they represent, this week.
 This might be because a piece of land I pass on my drive to work each day is being cleared and the most amazing tree has been revealed, not twenty feet from the road.
 It has a huge limb that grows almost perpendicular to the trunk before it arches up toward the sky, creating an inviting perch.
 Every day I want to stop my car and climb onto that seat.

 I loved to climb trees when I was a kid.
 I loved being enfolded in their branches.
 My mother used to have a fit that I was too high, that I would fall and break my neck.
 I never did fall.
 Somewhere along the way I grew too old for climbing trees.
 But I’ve never stopped admiring their beauty, their resilience.